samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 # Credits:
 This project is built upon years of hard work done by the individuals below.
-I played a very small part in bringing this to AHKv2, these individuals gave dozens and dozens of hours to make these applications possible:
+I played a very small part in bringing this to AHKv2, these individuals gave hundreds of hours to make these applications possible:
 - Easy AutoGUI was created by **Alguimist**, the founder of the **Adventure IDE** here https://sourceforge.net/projects/autogui/.
 - AHKv2converter was developed by https://github.com/mmikeww and https://github.com/dmtr99 among others.
 - Boiler from the autohotkey.com forum, provided MessageBox Creator within the tools menu. https://www.autohotkey.com/boards/viewtopic.php?f=83&t=78253